First-order elliptic boundary value problems on manifolds with non-compact boundary: Introduction

 The identification of the APS boundary condition was not only useful from an index theory perspective, but it also accounted for ``half'' of all possible boundary conditions.
 This was understood much later, whereby on taking a sum of the APS boundary condition with its ``anti-APS'' counterpart, a trace theorem on the entire maximal domain of the operator was obtained.
 Such a description allows for the study of \emph{all} boundary conditions and is useful in index theory as it permits for the study of continuous deformations of boundary conditions.

 The ability to describe all boundary conditions requires the study of spectral projectors associated with an \emph{adapted boundary operator} on the boundary.
 This is a perspective that matured and culminated in the work of Bär-Ballmann \cite{BB12} and later Bär-Bandara \cite{BBan}.
 The former paper assumes that the bounded adapted operator can be chosen selfadjoint, essentially restricting the setting to Dirac-type operators.
 In the latter paper, this restriction is removed so that there are no additional assumptions on the operator other than requiring it to be first-order elliptic.
+An alternative approach is taken in \cite{BGS} allowing for general-order elliptic differential operators on compact manifolds.

 The analysis in \cite{BB12} and earlier in \cite{APS1} utilised Fourier circle methods that are possible due to selfadjointness of the adapted boundary operator and the presence of discrete spectrum.
 In contrast, the analysis carried out in \cite{BBan} differs significantly as adapted boundary operators may no longer be selfadjoint.
 The Fourier circle perspective here was replaced by obtaining an \Hinfty-functional calculus for the adapted boundary operator.